Aeonium percarneum 'Kiwi', Aeonium haworthii 'Tricolor'

 How to Grow and Care

-It is considered to be a Aeonium haworthii hybrid though its origin is a mystery.
+This plant is considered to be an Aeonium haworthii hybrid though its origin is a mystery.

 - Back to genus Aeonium